 So long as mother and baby are willing, you can breastfeed anywhere and at any time, knowing that you’re giving your baby a safe form of nutrition.

-We all know that a healthy immune system leads to a healthy life, and in addition to providing your child with all of the essential nutrients she needs, breastmilk offers antibodies that make it easier to fight off bacteria and viruses.
+We all know that a healthy immune system leads to a healthy life.
+In addition to providing your child with all of the essential nutrients she needs, breastmilk offers antibodies that make it easier to fight off bacteria and viruses.

-Breastmilk has also been shown to reduce the chances of developing allergies, ear infections, asthma, and other conditions that require a visit to the doctor.
+Breastmilk has also been shown to reduce the chances of developing allergies, ear infections, asthma, and other conditions requiring a doctor visit.

 Nursing gives your child the headstart she needs to explore the world around her and experience healthy cognitive development.